MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/live-stats-eb-vs-tm.md

 * Managed Partners can use event-based Stats or title-managed Stats.

 * Xbox Live Creators Program developers can only use title-managed Stats, and so can ignore event-based Stats.
-  Creators Program developers can skip ahead to [title-managed Stats](stats2017.md).
+  Creators Program developers can skip ahead to [Title-managed Stats overview](title-managed/live-stats2017.md).
 Event-based Stats and title-managed Stats operate on fundamentally different principles, as follows.